Bucca (mythological creature): Etymology

 In 1611, in the Cornish language book the Creation of the World the Bucca is mentioned and some believe that the word is a borrowing into Cornish from Old English 'puca'.

 Use of the term Púka in Ireland, however, may predate the arrival of Norse settlers and could be an alternative origin of the word with considerable cultural exchange with Ireland occurring in the Early Christian era.

-Of interest, the Welsh name 'Bucca', according to Margaret Murray, derives from an ancient Slavonic word referring to 'a spirit'.
+The Welsh name 'Bucca', according to Margaret Murray, derives from an ancient Slavonic word referring to 'a spirit'.

 Folklore

 In 1890, the Cornish folklorist William Bottrell stated that: